xucao-42/Neuralangelo_DFD/README.md

 **Note 2:** Even with DFD acceleration, the training process is still slow because

 - Deep MLPs are used for the SDF and color network, and
-- Coarse-to-fine ray sampling is used, which requires several feedforward passes of the SDF network in each iteration.
+- Coarse-to-fine ray sampling is used, which requires multiple feedforward passes of the SDF network in each iteration.

 <span style="color:red">**Following is the original README from Neuralangelo.**</span>